 What should I do if I am injured in a bicycle accident?

-If you are injured in a bicycle accident as a result of another motorist’s negligence, there is a very good chance that you are unable to do anything other than awaiting the arrival of emergency services, as bicycles offer very little protection from the sheer size and force of a motor vehicle.
+If you are injured in a bicycle accident as a result of another motorist’s negligence, there is a very good chance that you are unable to do anything other than await the arrival of emergency services, as bicycles offer very little protection from the sheer size and force of a motor vehicle.
 However, if you can, you should do everything in your power to document the incident to maximize your chance of winning a personal injury claim in the future.
 If possible, try to take the following steps:

 - Call the police.
 They will also send an ambulance to the scene of the accident.